maryjohnben/life-below-water-personal-browser-app/README.md

 Tools: VS Code, DBeaver, Chrome Browser, Browser Devtools, Postman, Github, Git Bash Command Line

-Mobile Application using React Native will be coming soon following the current browser based project.
+Mobile Application using React Native will be added soon following the current browser based project.
 <p>
 *Technologies to be used in the project is subject to change based on the needs of the project.
 </p>